NEWS SPRING + SUMMER 2025

 A paper version of the plan is available at the Johnson County Planning, Development and Sustainability (PDS) Department located at 913 S. Dubuque St., Iowa City.
 If you have any questions about the plan, please call the PDS Department at 319-356-6083.

-The comprehensive plan, adopted by the County Board of Supervisors in 2018, includes a chapter on local economy, and related economic opportunity topics are incorporated into other plan goals.
+The comprehensive plan, adopted by the County Board of Supervisors, includes a chapter on local economy in both the 2018 original plan and the 2024 update, and related economic opportunity topics are incorporated into other plan goals.
 Access Comprehensive Planning documents here.

 Additional Plans